-The Lincoln K3930-1 PAPR system matches the industry-leading Viking 3350 welding helmet with an industrial-grade HEPA filtered powered air purification setup.
-This system is certified to remove over 99 percent of particulates, down to the 0.3-micron level.
+The Lincoln K3930-1 PAPR system matches the industry-leading Viking 3350 welding helmet with an industrial-grade HEPA-filtered powered air purification setup.
+This system is certified to remove over 99 percent of particulates down to the 0.3-micron level.
 Even odors will be filtered out at that size.
-The multiple point air delivery system is designed for adjustable direction of the airflow.
-The power system features LED lighting, vibration and audible alerts, along with automated power management.
+The multiple-point air delivery system is designed for adjustable direction of the airflow.
+The power system features LED lighting, vibration, audible alerts, and automated power management.

 This helmet has one of the largest viewports available at over 12.5 square inches of filtered viewing area.
 This helmet has a perfect 1/1/1/1 optical clarity rating and uses true color technology, which Lincoln brands “Natural Color” technology.
 The helmet is designed specifically for TIG welding, with current sensitivity down to 2 amps.
 The Lincoln K3930-1 PAPR is well-known for comfortable headgear with its X6 six-point harness design.

-The Lincoln K3930-1 PAPR features a pivot design that puts the front shield above your line of sight when it’s in the raised position.
+The Lincoln K3930-1 PAPR features a pivot design that puts the front shield above your line of sight when it’s raised.
 This helmet features digital controls located inside and a solar-rechargeable battery system.
 Lincoln sets the industry standard.
 This is a nice helmet.

 - Two-speed blower for power management